MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/manage/client-monitoring-using-agentless-exception-monitoring-in-operations-manager.md

 2. If needed, disable the **Turn off Windows Error Reporting** policy.
 This policy can be found in Computer Configuration/Administrative Templates/System/Internet Communication Management/Internet Communication settings.

-3. Add the Agentless Exception Monitoring (AEM) Group Policy administrative template (*ServerName*.ADM) to the domain or local computer policy.
+3. Add the Agentless Exception Monitoring (AEM) Group Policy administrative template (*ServerNameFQDN*.ADM) to the domain or local computer policy.
 The ADM file is created when the Client Monitoring Configuration Wizard is run.

         > [!NOTE]
         > Use the same procedure to **Disable** the Group Policy settings, thereby disabling Client Monitoring on the clients.